Varsity-Dev/badgr-buttons-extension/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.
+Builds the app for production to the `extension` folder.
 It correctly bundles the app and it contains the unpacked extension.

 ### `npm run watch`